Ericsson/oss-automatic-bug-assignment/README.md

-# Getting Started With the ‘oss-automatic-bug-assignment’ repository
+# Getting Started With the *oss-automatic-bug-assignment* Repository

 This repository contains the source code used in the experiments of the Master's Thesis "Tuning of machine learning algorithms for